flyingmachine/brave-clojure-web/content/core-functions-in-depth.md

 In `even-numbers`, you're merely consing to a lazy list which includes a recipe for the next element rather than to a fully-realized list.
 If infinite lists are still foggy at this point, don't worry about it!
-Personally, it took me probably 6 months before I fully understood grokked infinite lazy seqs.
+Personally, it took me probably 6 months before I fully grokked infinite lazy seqs.

 And that covers lazy seqs!
 Now you know everything there is to know about the sequence abstraction!